 According to the Financial Literacy and Education Commission, financial literacy is “the ability to use knowledge and skills to manage resources effectively for a lifetime of financial well-being.”
-If that felt like a mouthful, an easier way of understanding financial literacy is to break it down into five components:
+If that felt like a mouthful, an easier way of understanding financial literacy is to break it down into these five components:

 Earn—this goes beyond your take-home pay each pay period.
 It’s wise to have an understanding of your salary, benefits, deductions and withholdings.
 Review the fine print of your paystubs, and be sure to take advantage of all the credits and deductions available to you to help lower your taxes.
 Once you have an understanding of your monthly income, you are ready to spend (responsibly, of course).